 Creating a dyslexia-friendly workplace may require some adjustments – companies need to think about changes to the recruitment process through to progression and access to promotions so that neurodiverse people are assessed fairly, and their strengths recognised.
 They could provide training to support managers and give more choice to employees about how they carry out tasks since everyone works best in a different way.
 It can also include providing assistive technology or changing communication methods such as printing company-wide information on different coloured paper, or in a larger font, or making it available as an audio file.

 Workplaces in which people can belong regardless of difference is a fundamental component of any diversity and inclusion strategy.
-People perform better in workplaces in which they can bring their true selves and work without fear of prejudice.
-And it is exactly environments just like this in which people with dyslexia can feel comfortable and have the space to innovate and create.
+People perform better when they can bring their true selves and work without fear of prejudice.
+It is exactly environments like this in which people with dyslexia can feel comfortable and have the space to innovate and create.